 McKinsey, a Fortune 500 consultancy company, recently published an optimistic article about connected car technology.
 Although, in the past, science fiction was just considered as an interesting genre of fiction writing, nevertheless, recent inventions prove that technology geeks do take science fiction seriously.
-For instance, connected car technology which was originally considered as just another wonder of the science fiction, but currently this field is receiving huge attention and new breakthroughs are helping to make this science fiction stuff a reality.
+For instance, connected car technology was originally considered as just another wonder of science fiction, but currently, this field is receiving huge attention and new breakthroughs are helping to make this science fiction stuff a reality.
 In the same McKinsey article, they categorically mentioned that this connected car technology could become an industry standard as early as 2020.

-Although much hype surrounds this technology, some scholars are not so optimistic about such an early commercialization.
+Although much hype surrounds this technology, some scholars are not so optimistic about such early commercialization.
 These critics say that this technology might take longer than originally thought to become an industry standard.
-Whether optimistic or pessimistic about the adoption of this technology, there is a consensus that the connected car technology is the next big thing to happen in the auto industry.
+Whether optimistic or pessimistic about the adoption of this technology, there is a consensus that connected car technology is the next big thing to happen in the auto industry.

 The specific features that make this technology unique are that the cars will be equipped with sophisticated sensors that would feed on the driver’s behavior and vehicle data to make smart decisions regarding driving and will make driving safe.
-This technology will meet customer demand for security, safety and convenience factors by providing support to a host of new applications that will provide a unique perspective to driving
+This technology will meet customer demand for security, safety, and convenience factors by providing support to a host of new applications that will provide a unique perspective to driving

 Currently, there are four areas where extensive research has already been conducted to make the connected car a reality.
 These areas include the following

 - gamification software for improving a person’s driving skills,

 - smart-parking applications, and technology,

 - safety features such as communication of crash data for medical assistance and

 - remote vehicle diagnostics based on aggregated data.